JohnMadrid/ProjectANNsWTF/README.md

 # ProjectANNsWTF
 <h1>Final Project Artistic Style Transfer </h1>

-This is a Tensorflow implementation of Artistic Style Transfer mainly based on Gaty et. al. paper https://arxiv.org/abs/1508.06576 (For further datails regarding the sources used please refer to the report that accompanies this project)
+<p  align="justify">This is a Tensorflow implementation of Artistic Style Transfer mainly based on Gaty et. al. paper https://arxiv.org/abs/1508.06576 (For further
+datails regarding the sources used please refer to the report that accompanies this project)

-Our algorithm synthesizes the style of an image S and the content of an image C into a new image G.
+Our algorithm synthesizes the style of an image S and the content of an image C into a new image G. </p>